 • Similarly, 80% of physicians responded “no” when asked whether patients faced insurance-related delays in receiving SPRAVATO treatment.

-Abbreviations: AD, antidepressant; AE, adverse event; ANSM, Agency for Medicines and Health Product Safety; ATU, Temporary Authorization for Use; ATUc; Temporary Authorization for Use (cohort); BDI-II, Beck’s Depression Inventory II; BP, blood pressure; CGI-I, Clinician Global Impression of Improvement; CGI-S, Clinician Global Impression of Severity; CI, confidence interval; ECT, electroconvulsive therapy; EHR, electronic health record; ESK, esketamine; GAD-7, Generalized Anxiety Disorder-7; HAM-D-21/17, Hamilton Rating Scale for Depression-21/17; HRSD, Hamilton Rating Scale for Depression; MADRS, Montgomery-Åsberg Depression Rating Scale; MDD, major depressive disorder; MDE, major depressive episode; MDSI, major depressive disorder with suicidal ideation; MHS, Mindful Health Solutions; PHQ-9, Patient Health Questionnaire-9; OR, odds ratio; PRO, patient-reported outcome; q, quarter; QIDS-SR16, Quick Inventory of Depressive Symptomatology-16; REMS, Risk Evaluation and Mitigation Strategies; rTMS, repetitive transcranial magnetic stimulation; SD, standard deviation; SE, standard error; SI, suicidal ideation; TMS, transcranial magnetic stimulation; TRD, treatment-resistant depression.
+Abbreviations: AD, antidepressant; AE, adverse event; ANSM, Agency for Medicines and Health Product Safety; ATU, Temporary Authorization for Use; ATUc; Temporary Authorization for Use (cohort); AQoL-8D, Australian Quality of Life-8 dimension; BDI-II, Beck’s Depression Inventory II; BP, blood pressure; CGI-I, Clinician Global Impression of Improvement; CGI-S, Clinician Global Impression of Severity; CI, confidence interval; ECT, electroconvulsive therapy; EHR, electronic health record; ESK, esketamine; GAD-7, Generalized Anxiety Disorder-7; HAM-D, Hamilton Depression Rating Scale; HAM-D-21/17, Hamilton Rating Scale for Depression-21/17; HRSD, Hamilton Rating Scale for Depression; MADRS, Montgomery-Åsberg Depression Rating Scale; MDD, major depressive disorder; MDE, major depressive episode; MDSI, major depressive disorder with suicidal ideation; MHS, Mindful Health Solutions; PHQ-9, Patient Health Questionnaire-9; OR, odds ratio; PRO, patient-reported outcome; PTSD, post-traumatic stress disorder; q, quarter; QIDS-SR16, Quick Inventory of Depressive Symptomatology-16; REMS, Risk Evaluation and Mitigation Strategies; rTMS, repetitive transcranial magnetic stimulation; TMS, transcranial magnetic stimulation; SAE, serious adverse event; SD, standard deviation; SE, standard error; SI, suicidal ideation; SNRI, serotonin and norepinephrine reuptake inhibitor; SSRI, selective serotonin reuptake inhibitor; TMS, transcranial magnetic stimulation; TRD, treatment-resistant depression; WPAI, Work Productivity Activity Index.

 Indirect Comparison of SUSTAIN-2 vs European Observational TRD cohort

-Rive et al (2021)11 and Morrens et al (2021)12 reported on results of an indirect comparison between 2 studies to compare SPRAVATO efficacy data with specific real-world treatment strategies for TRD.
+Oliveira-Maia et al (2023 and 2023)14,15 reported results of an indirect comparison between 2 studies to compare SPRAVATO efficacy data with real-world treatment (RWT) strategies14 (ICEBERG study) and real-world (RW) polypharmacy strategies15 for TRD.

 Study Design